divmgl/nwire/README.md

 ## Why?

-Although many Node.js dependency injection modules exist, most require lots of boilerplate or are simply too cumbersome to use. nwire.js focus is to be an extremely simple but effective dependency injection solution.
+Many Node.js IoC modules exist.
+However, most require writing lots of boilerplate and others are simply too cumbersome to use. nwire.js is an extremely simple but effective dependency injection solution.

 ## Creating packages

 ### Package definition

+Packages are comprised of two properties: `fn` and `needs`.

-Packages will need to expose an  `fn` function that returns the object that will be injected in other packages.
-For instance, consider the following authentication package that provides login and logout functionality.
+The `fn` function returns an object for injection in other packages.
+Consider the following authentication package that provides login and logout functionality.

 ```js
 // auth.js